 The Company has no specific policy regarding director attendance at its Annual Meeting.
 Generally, however, Board meetings are held immediately preceding and following the Annual Meeting, with directors attending the Annual Meeting.
-Our Annual Meeting held on June 23, 2010 was attended by all nine of our directors at that time.
+Our Annual Meeting held on December 7, 2011 was attended by seven of our directors.